Skip to Content

 Chapter 25, Rules and Regulations of the Texas Higher Education Coordinating Board (THECB), lists ORP eligibility criteria.
 The University Pay Plan indicates positions eligible for ORP.

-3. Participation in the TDA and DCP programs is voluntary, is in addition to membership in the TRS or ORP, and is available to both TRS and ORP participants.
+3. Participation in the TDA and DCP programs is voluntary, is in addition to membership in the TRS or ORP and is available to both TRS and ORP participants.

 3. DEFINITIONS